madhums/node-notifier/README.md

 };

 notifier.send('comment', {
-  to: 'to@madhums.me',
+  to: 'tom@madhums.me',
-  subject: 'ab ad a asd',
+  subject: 'Harry says Hi to you',
   from: 'harry@madhums.me',
   locals: comment // should be the object containing the objects used in the templates });